Danlock/gogosseract/README.md

 Using Tesseract to parse text from an image.

 ```
+	trainingDataFile, err := os.Open("eng.traineddata")
+    handleErr(err)

     cfg := gogosseract.Config{
         Language: "eng",
         TrainingData: trainingDataFile,
     }
-    // While Tesseract's output is very useful for debugging, you have the option to silence or redirect it
+    // While Tesseract's logs are very useful for debugging, you have the option to silence or redirect it
     cfg.Stderr = io.Discard
     cfg.Stdout = io.Discard
     // Compile the Tesseract WASM and run it, loading in the TrainingData and setting any Config Variables provided
     tess, err := gogosseract.New(ctx, cfg)
     handleErr(err)

-    // Load the image, without parsing it.
+	imageFile, err := os.Open("image.png")
+    handleErr(err)

     err = tess.LoadImage(ctx, imageFile, gogosseract.LoadImageOptions{})
     handleErr(err)